 - If that person has already declared disqualified by court/tribunal.

-- If a person is sentenced with imprisonment for not less than six months or has been convicted by a court in the immoral offence.
+- If a person is sentenced to imprisonment for not less than six months or has been convicted by a court in an immoral offense.

 - When the director fails to obtain Director Identification Number (“DIN”).

 - When the company in which that person is director fails to file their annual returns or financial statements to ROC for a running period of three years.

 - When the company fails to pay a dividend that was declared for over a year.

 - If the company for over a year fails to redeem debentures or pay interest on debentures.